THE ROOTS CAFÉ SINGER-SONGWRITER SERIES PRESENTS:

 at An Die Musik

-Though he is best known as a music critic for the Washington Post, Baltimore City Paper, Nashville Scene, Jazz Times, No Depression, Paste and others, Geoffrey Himes is also a longtime singer-songwriter who has co-written songs with Fred Koller, Walter Egan, Sonia Rutstein, Billy Kemp, Stephen Wade, Jim Patton, Paul Margolis, Josh Charles, Andrew Grimm, Bob Kannenberg and others.
+Though he is best known as a music critic for the Washington Post, Baltimore City Paper, Nashville Scene, Jazz Times, No Depression, Paste and others, Geoffrey Himes is also a longtime singer-songwriter who has co-written songs with Fred Koller, Walter Egan, Sonia Rutstein, Billy Kemp, Stephen Wade, Steve Johnson, Jim Patton, Paul Margolis, Josh Charles, Andrew Grimm, Bob Kannenberg and others.
 Himes, a singer-pianist, performs in a duo with Love Riot violinist Willem Elsevier, and sometimes in a trio with Elsevier and cellist Andrew Histand.
-This month Himes will perform with Elsevier and premiere his new song, “Somewhere Where I'm Wanted."
+This month Himes will perform with Elsevier and premiere his new song, “The First Time That I Saw Her."

 AN DIE MUSIK: